physrisk/website-source/articles/2014/sierpinski-triangle.md

 Sierpinski triangle is a fractal named after Polish mathematician Waclaw Sierpinski, who was the first one to describe it in scientific literature (in 1915).
-The fractal itself is interesting in a sense that it is a two dimensional atractor to couple iterative operations related to triangles (primarily).
+The fractal itself is interesting in a sense that it is a two dimensional attractor to couple iterative operations related to triangles (primarily).

 In this text we will discuss iterative removal of triangles, shrinking and duplication, chaos game.
-We will also briefly mention [Lindenmayer system](/tag/l-system/), [cellular automata](/tag/cellular-automata) and Pascal's triangles.<!--more-->
+We will also briefly mention [Lindenmayer system](/tag/l-system/), [cellular automata](/tag/cellular-automata/) and Pascal's triangles.<!--more-->

 Iterative removal of triangles